Nandivelugu: Government and politics

 Nandivelugu gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by an elected ward member.
 The ward members are headed by a Sarpanch.
-It forms a part of Andhra Pradesh Capital Region.

 Transport

 Guntur-Nandivelugu Road connects the village with the district headquarters, Guntur and the Tenali–Mangalagiri Road connects it with the urban centers of Tenali and Mangalagiri.
 The nearest railway station to the village is Kolakaluru, Tenali and the major station is Tenali Junction.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The total number of students enrolled in primary, upper primary and high schools in the village are 559.

 Zilla Parishad High School is a Zilla Parishad funded school, which provides secondary education in the village.